plotly/Dash.jl/README.md

 #### Create beautiful, analytic applications in Julia

-🚧 Dash.jl is a work-in-progress.
-Feel free to test the waters and submit issues.

 Built on top of Plotly.js, React and HTTP.jl, [Dash](https://plotly.com/dash/) ties modern UI elements like dropdowns, sliders, and graphs directly to your analytical Julia code.

 ## Installation